skywalker8p/StockPriceComparisionNValuation/README.md

 # StockPriceComparisionNValuation
-comparing stock prices using Sharpe, Sortino and also calculate risk using treynor ratio,Var and calculating fair price of a stock
+comparing stock prices using Sharpe, Sortino and also calculate risk using treynor ratio,Var and calculating fair price of a stock using comparable companies analysis